Preheat your oven to 350 degrees F. Line a baking sheet with parchment paper.

 Bake until golden, 15-18 minutes.
 Turn the oven off, remove the biscuits, and place them in the fridge on paper towels to quickly chill them while you make the filling.

 Cut two of the strawberries in half.
 You'll use these four halves to top the cakes.
 Slice the remaining strawberries into ⅛-inch slices.

-Place the whipping cream, vanilla and stevia in a mini food processor bowl*.
-Process on high (if you have a "grind" and a "chop" setting, use the "chop" setting) until the mixture turns into whipped cream, 30-60 seconds.
+Place the whipping cream, vanilla, and stevia in a mini food processor bowl*.
+Process them on high (if you have a "grind" and a "chop" setting, use the "chop" setting) until the mixture turns into whipped cream, 30-60 seconds.
 Make sure not to over-process. ¾ cup liquid cream should yield about 1 ½ cup of whipped cream.